 Student nurses are encouraged to participate in professional nursing organizations and activities.
 Time and location of membership meetings are determined by the Executive Board.
-An Executive Board member's term shall last from the second Friday in April to the second Friday in April of the following year.
 At each annual March meeting of the Student Nurses Association, new executive board members will be elected.
+The Association updates and maintains their constitution in accordance with university and national standards.
+The current constitution can be reviewed through the Plymouth State University Student Organization office.